-In [41], Sakumoto, Shirai and Hiwatari propose also a 3-pass scheme whose security also provably relies on the \mathcal{MQ} problem and is defined solely over \mathbb{F}2 .
+In [43], Sakumoto, Shirai and Hiwatari propose also a 3-pass scheme whose security also provably relies on the $\mathcal{MQ}$ problem and is defined solely over $\mathbb{F}2$ .
 One could argue that this one is a much more natural choice.
 Indeed, it is a 3-pass scheme, so one can directly apply the Fiat-Shamir transform that has been scrutinized for decades by the community.
 In addition it is defined over the Boolean domain, so implementation is particularly easy.
 However, a careful analysis shows that it has a serious drawback, that make it clearly inferior compared to the 5-pass SSH Identification scheme.

-The 3-pass SSH scheme has a soundness error of 2/3 which is greater than $\frac{q+1}{2q}$ (the 5-pass SSH soundness error) for any q > 2.
-Thus for example, in order to satisfy Categories 1-2, the number of rounds would have to be 438, which is much larger than 269 - the number of rounds in MQDSS-31-48 (Security categories 1-2).
-Now, for Categories 1-2, the number of variables in the \mathcal{MQ} system needs to be at least n = 160, which amounts to a signature of size 2k + r(3n + k) = 40360 bytes (see [16] for derivation of this formula) which is more than 7 KB larger than MQDSS-31-48.
-For Categories 3-4 the difference is even larger - more than 8KB, since we now need at least r = 657 and n = 224 which gives a signature of size 76276 bytes.
+The 3-pass SSH scheme has a soundness error of 2/3 which is greater than $\frac{q+1}{2q}$ (the 5-pass SSH soundness error) for any q>2.
+Thus for example, in order to satisfy Categories 1-2, the number of rounds would have to be 219, which is much larger than 135 - the number of rounds in MQDSS-31-48 (Security categories 1-2).
+Now, for Categories 1-2, the number of variables in the $\mathcal{MQ}$ system needs to be at least n=160, which amounts to a signature of size 4k+r(3n+4k)=27220 bytes (see [16] for derivation of this formula) which is more than 6.2KiB larger than MQDSS-31-48.
+For Categories 3-4 the difference is even larger - almost 15.2KiB, since we now need at least r=329 and n=224 which gives a signature of size 59316 bytes.